crdx/docwatch/README.md

 # docwatch

-docwatch is a tool that transparently renders and locally serves markdown (or other) documents during editing, and reloads the webpage on change.
+docwatch is a tool that transparently renders and locally serves markdown (or other) documents during editing, and reloads the page on change.

 ## Installation